MrPurpleSocks/AM32-MultiRotor-ESC-firmware_S.Port/README.md

 ## Hardware
 AM32 currently has support for STSPIN32F0, STM32F051, STM32G071, GD32E230, AT32F415 and AT32F421.
+**TNL AM32 is officially designed for the STM32G071, but *should* work with any of the above.**
 The CKS32F051 is not recommended due to too many random issues.
-Target compatibility List can be found [here](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware/wiki/List-of-Supported-Hardware) (APR 2021)
+Target compatibility List can be found [here](https://github.com/MrPurpleSocks/AM32-MultiRotor-ESC-firmware/wiki/List-of-Supported-Hardware) (APR 2021)

 ## Installation & Bootloader
+This *should* remain the same as the original AM32 Repository

 To use AM32 firmware on a blank ESC, a bootloader must first be installed using an ST-LINK, GD-LINK , CMIS-DAP or AT-LINK.
 THe bootloader will be dependant on the MCU used ont he esc .
 Choose the bootloader that matches the MCU type and signal input pin of the ESC.
 The compatibility chart has the bootloader pinouts listed.